Phenomenology of a massive quantum field in a cosmological quantum spacetime: Introduction

 \section{Introduction}

-Quantum field theory (QFT) in curved space-time provides number of predictions and interpretation of fundamental phenomenas in cosmology and black hole physics \cite{Birrell,rmw,mw,Parker:Book}.
-The most striking predictions of the theory are the primordial density perturbation spectrum arising from cosmic inflation \cite{Liddle:2000,Dodelson:2003,Mukhanov:2005,Weinberg:2008,Gorbunov:2010}, which is responsible for small inhomogeneities measured by a variety of cosmological observations such as the cosmic microwave background (CMB); particle production by time-dependent gravitational field \cite{Zeldovich:1971,Zeldovich:1970}; Hawking radiation and black hole thermodynamics \cite{rmw}.
-Many of those phenomenas occur in the early history of the universe, or at the late time stages of gravitational collapse, in the regions where the space-time's geometry, governed by general theory of relativity, inherit singularities \cite{Hawking-Ellis}.
-It is widely believed that the geometry of space-time in these regions should be described by a quantum theory of gravity which is free of singularities.
+The study of inhomogeneous, anisotropic Universe is of particular interest in general relativity, in order to avoid postulating special initial conditions as well as the existence of particle horizon in isotropic models \cite{Misner:1967uu}.
+Based on the observational evidence, the consensus of the scientific community is that the spatial Universe and its expansion in time are quite isotropic.
+Hence, to explain this transition from anisotropic very early Universe to the late-time isotropic one, we may require a mechanism for damping down the inhomogeneity and anisotropy.
+Furthermore, as is common in time dependent geometries, it was suggested that this transition will give rise to creation of particles \cite{Hu:1978zd,Zeldovich:1970si}.

-Loop quantum gravity (LQG), as a background independent, non-perturbative approach for quantization of general relativity, is an interesting candidate for quantum gravity \cite{alrev,crbook,ttbook}.
-A symmetry reduced cosmological model within the framework of LQG is known as loop quantum cosmology (LQC), which is a well-suited setting for analysis of the certain long standing questions on quantum description of the very early universe near the classical singularity \cite{aa-badhonef,abl}.
-In this setting, quantum nature of the big bang has been investigated for the isotropic FLRW models \cite{aps1,aps2,aps3,acs} and the simplest anisotropic model \cite{Ashtekar-Wilson-Ewing} of the universe.
-Those investigations show that the big bang singularity is resolved in quantum gravity and is replaced by a quantum bounce at which the energy density of the universe has a maximum critical value $\rho_{\rm crit}=0.41\rho_{\rm Pl}$, of the order of Planck density $\rho_{\rm Pl}$ (see Ref.~\cite{A-S:2011} for a review of the recent development of LQC).
+One way to explain the anisotropies in the very early universe is to associate their emergence to the quantum effects present in the background spacetime in those early times.
+A suitable setting to do such an analysis is loop quantum cosmology (LQC) \cite{Ashtekar:2008zu,Ashtekar:2003hd} which is a cosmological theory inspired by Loop quantum gravity (LQG), which itself is a background independent, non-perturbative approach to quantization of general relativity\cite{Ashtekar:2004eh,Rovelli:2004tv,Thiemann:2007zz}.
+In this framework, the quantum nature of the big bang has been investigated for the isotropic FLRW models \cite{Ashtekar:2006rx,Ashtekar:2006uz,Ashtekar:2006wn,Ashtekar:2007em} and the simplest anisotropic model \cite{Ashtekar:2009vc}.
+These investigations show that the big bang singularity is resolved within LQC, and is replaced by a quantum bounce at which the energy density of the universe has a maximum critical value $\rho_{{\rm crit}}=0.41\rho_{{\rm Pl}}$, of the order of Planck density $\rho_{{\rm Pl}}$ (see Ref. \cite{Ashtekar:2011ni} for a review of the recent developments in LQC).